rizdaprasetya/mt-alt-doc/en/technical-reference/payment-link-api.md

 ## Advanced Info
 ### Other API Actions & Payment Handling
 <!-- @TODO: link to other available endpoints -->
-Once Customer has initiated the payment and payment is created on Midtrans side:
+Once Customer has initiated a payment and payment is created on Midtrans side:
 - Merchant can further perform [other API actions to the transaction](/en/after-payment/status-cycle.md#api-action-method).
 - Other [After Payment sections explanations](/en/after-payment/overview.md) also applies to the payment transaction.

 ### Relation to Snap Payment Product
-Under the hood, our Payment Link product utilize [Snap Payment](/en/snap/overview.md) product to present payment page.
+Under the hood, Payment Link product utilize [Snap Payment](/en/snap/overview.md) product to present payment page.
 So, please note that most configurations, parameters, and behaviours of Snap Payment is also inherited by Payment Link.
 For example:
 - [Finish Redirect configuration](#redirection-after-payment-complete)
 - [Notification handling](#handling-notifications)
 - [Applicable API Actions](#other-api-actions-amp-payment-handling)